adner/adner.github.io/_posts/2025-12-05-agent-365-mcp-servers.markdown

 ![alt text](/images/251205/image-1.png)

-As mentioned above, CopilotStudio also has built-in support for handling "human in the loop" flows:
+As mentioned above, CopilotKit also has built-in support for handling "human in the loop" flows:

 ```typescript
   useHumanInTheLoop(